cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 This specification depends on the correct instantiation of the `WASM client` and is decoupled from any specific implementation of the target `blockchain` consensus algorithm.

+### Storage management

+Light client operations defined in the `02-client` spec are not always stateless.
+For that, there is a need to allow the underlying light client implementation to access client and consensus data structures, and after performing certain computations, to update the storage with the new versions of them.

+The current implementation chooses to receive the updated value from the wasm module directly, and persist it into the storage at the `08-wasm` level.
+Alternatively, this could be delegated to the wasm implementation directly.

+### WASM VM

+The purpose of this module is to delegate light client logic to a module written in wasm.
+For that, the `08-wasm` module needs to have a reference (or a handler) to a wasm VM.
+At a higher level, the [wasmd](https://github.com/CosmWasm/wasmd) module can be used for the aforementioned operation.
+Alternatively, this module can directly call the [wasmvm](https://github.com/CosmWasm/wasmvm), to interact with the VM with less overhead.

 ### Client state

 The Wasm client state tracks the location of the Wasm bytecode via `codeHash`.
 Binary data represented by `data` field is opaque and only interpreted by the Wasm Client Code. `type` represents client type.